Impact Wrestling – January 24, 2013: Aces And 8’s Looks Strong. You Read That Right.

 Knockouts Title: Tara vs. Velvet Sky

-Velvet is back in the slut outfit instead of the catsuit which is a downgrade for me.
+Velvet is back in the classic outfit instead of the catsuit which is a downgrade for me.
 Tara poses as the bell rings so Velvet grabs a quick rollup for two.
 Tara fights her back but stops to pose again and gets kicked out to the floor as we take a break.
 Back with Tara in control as Tazz won’t answer questions about why he turned because it’s club business.
 Translation: it isn’t important enough/the writers haven’t figured out the answer yet.

 The shaky moonsault gets two for Tara but she goes up top for no apparent reason and gets slammed down accordingly.
 Velvet comes back with a headscissors and a spinning faceplant but Jesse has the referee’s attention.
 Tara knocks Jesse down and a rollup gets two for Velvet.
 Sky loads up a suplex but Jesse hooks her foot ala Bobby Heenan and Ultimate Warrior at Wrestlemania 5 to give Tara the win at 9:42.